50 PRIVATE COMPANIES

 Section 1 of the online Portal collects the number of men and women Executive and Non-Executive Directors on the Board, excluding the Company Secretary.

-Section 2 of the online Portal collects data on men and women and the names of each of the ‘four key role’ holders; the Chair, Senior Independent Director/or Deputy Chair, the Chief Executive Officer (CEO) and the Chief Financial Officer/Finance Director.
-The provides a better understanding of the gender split in the most senior roles in an organisation where women are not often strongly represented.
+Section 2 of the online Portal collects data on men and women and the names of those individuals in the ‘four key role’ holders; the Chair, Senior Independent Director/or Deputy Chair, the Chief Executive Officer (CEO) and the Chief Financial Officer/Finance Director.
+This data provides a better understanding of the gender split in the most senior roles in an organisation where women are not often strongly represented.

 Section 1: Board Gender Data | ||